stockmouton/stockmouton.github.io/articles/inflation.md

 ## How to control inflation?

-Even though hyperinflation is very unlikely in the US, a too high/low inflation rate or even a negative one would be a bad news for the economy in general.
-This is why we would feel a lot more safer if we could control inflation.
-Even though we don't really understand what creates it in the first place, it doesn't stop us to try to mitigate its variations.
+Even though hyperinflation is very unlikely in the US, a too high/low inflation rate or even a negative one would be bad news for the economy in general.
+This is why we would feel a lot safer if we could control inflation.
+Even though we don't understand what creates it in the first place, it doesn't stop us to try to mitigate its variations.
 This is why humans have created 2 specials players in the game: governments and central banks.
 Those have very special capacities and can intervene in the game dynamics.

 ### Governements
-Governments have been created to lead countries on path of sustainability and well-being.
-The subject in itself is already complex enough so will consider economic growth as a proxy for "sustainability and well-being" and GDP as a proxy for exonomic growth.
+Governments have been created to lead countries on the path of sustainability and well-being.
+The subject in itself is already complex enough so will consider economic growth as a proxy for "sustainability and well-being" and GDP as a proxy for economic growth.
 Those are drastic simplification but it is not so far fetched when one look at economic models, At least this is coherent with the world current dominant belief system where, economic growth through GDP measurement seems to be the indicator to maximise.

 To facilitate the maximisation of GPD in the economy, governments have a set of tools to influence how all the agents should behave: